 Trials, research and development

-Research and Development is a major part of what we do to address the unique design issues that arise from each unique installation.
+We undertake continual research and development to address the design issues that arise from each unique installation.
 Such design improvements are first tested on our own research sites and then modifications are further tested in the field.

 These improvements help us to be the leaders in the field when it comes to species we can grow on our floating wetlands, methods for protecting them against bird predation, protecting the roots from European Carp (cut off below base of floating wetland) and stabilising eroded stream and river banks.